-The surface hole will be drilled with a [REDACTED] bit with casing set approximately [REDACTED], which is below the lowermost USDW.
+The surface hole will be drilled with a [REDACTED] bit with casing set approximately [REDACTED] which is below the lowermost USDW.
 A string of [REDACTED] casing will be run and cemented with the casing centered in the open hole using centralizers.

-Summaries of engineering calculations for the surface casing are provided in the following tables (4-14 through 4-16):
+Summaries of engineering calculations for the surface casing are provided in Tables 4-14 through 4-16.